quanterall/HaskellMaterials/basics/03-effectful.md

 value.
 In Haskell we use `<-` and in JavaScript/TypeScript we use `await`.
 The main difference here is that `<-` is also useful for other monads.

+For a concrete comparison of these two side by side, see [this file](../misc/typescript-await.md).

 ### Exercises (`IO a`)

 1. Define a function that takes a file path and returns the lines[0] in the file (`[String]`).
 Use